codeswiftr/dotfiles/README.md

 python-mode/python-mode is also a decent one although it comes with a lots of other stuff beside highlighting which I don't quite like
 Semshi
 Semshi (on the left) vs. the default one
-My favorite color schemes (which I switch quite often) include junegunn/seoul256.vim and joshdick/onedark.vim (the one on the screenshots).
+My favorite color scheme for now (which I switch quite often) is tomasiser/vim-code-dark

 ## Indentation

-You can set up indentation rules manually like this.

-au BufNewFile,BufRead *.py
-    \ set expandtab       |" replace tabs with spaces
-    \ set autoindent      |" copy indent when starting a new line
-    \ set tabstop=4
-    \ set softtabstop=4
-    \ set shiftwidth=4
-A better alternative is Vimjas/vim-python-pep8-indent plugin.
-It does a much better job complying with the PEP8 style guide.
+For identation I added Vimjas/vim-python-pep8-indent plugin.
+It does a great job complying with the PEP8 style guide and it is configured to format on save.

 ## Folding